PatersonMichael/fitness-tracker-app/web/README.md

 ### Features

 -   React component based design
 -   Server Side Rendering using NextJs
 -   Http requests made using Axios Js
-- Testing with Jest
+-   Testing with Playwright
 -   Styling with TailwindCSS

 ### Local Setup

 -   Copy the `.env` file to the root of the web folder.
 -   Run npm install
+-   Make sure you have Playwright testing installed

 ### Scripts